Forward

 Josh Wolff was one of the fastest players in the United States professional ranks in the 2000s, with a strong shot and the ability to beat multiple defenders on his way to goal.
 His multidimensional play also encompassed an ability to pass into space and see routes develop that showed in MLS and at USMNT level.
 Wolff is a two-time World Cup veteran.

 After spending his first nine years as a professional in Major League Soccer with the Chicago Fire and the Kansas City Wizards, Wolff signed with 1860 Munich of the German second division on December 6, 2006.
 He returned to Kansas City in 2008, signing with DC United for the 2010 MLS season.
 In 2012, DC announced that Wolff would serve as a player/assistant coach.
 In November, 2013 Wolff joined Columbus as an assistant coach.
 Wolff became assistant coach of the USMNT in Jan, 2019.
-In July, Austin FC announced he would be their head coach for their 2020 MLS expansion season, holding the job until October 2024.
+In July, Austin FC announced he would be their head coach for their 2020 MLS expansion season.
+Wolff remained in the role until October 2024.

 USMNT Experience